talwrii/gh-views/README.md

 ```
 to output a complete timeseries of statistics for each day.

+# Missing features
+I have not tested this on mac or windows.
+The code for storing data may need different paths.
+Patches for this will be quickly merged.

 # Support
 If you found this tool particularly useful you can give me some money (maybe $3?) on [my ko-fi](https://ko-fi.com/c/0a3037db4b)